-Non-substantive changes are those changes that require a program to notify ABPTRFE but do not prior approval.
-The following are non-substantive changes:
+Non-substantive changes are those changes that require a program to notify ABPTRFE but do not require prior approval.
+A program undergoing a non-substantive change must notify ABPTRFE, by completing and submitting the Non-Substantive Change document through the Accreditation Management System, within 30 days of implementing the change.